circinusX1/bunget/README.md

 Here is a simple C++ library which I hope would help to write GATT services.

 Be advised!
-BTLE is a messy protocol, Is designed by lawyers, not by engineeres) Have a glimpse form the specification, don't panick.
+BTLE is a messy protocol, Is designed by lawyers, not by engineeres) Have a glimpse at the specification, don't panick.

 *For most commands, a Command Complete event shall be sent to the Host when the Controller completes the command.
 Some commands are executed